bmuschko/cta-crash-course/exercises/08-data-source/instructions.md

 # Exercise 8

-In this exercise, you will define a data source for consuming a response from a HTTP call.
+In this exercise, you will define a data source for consuming a response from an HTTP call.
 The response should be parsed and used as an output value.

 1. Create a new configuration file named `main.tf`.
 2. Define a data source named `weather` using the [hashicorp/http](https://registry.terraform.io/providers/hashicorp/http/latest) provider with version 3.4.0.